Skip to main content

 Has MUSD been a good steward of past voter-approved funding?

-Would senior citizen homeowners be exempt from the cost?
+Would senior citizen homeowners be exempt from the cost of Measure C?

 I don’t have children attending local schools.
 How would this potential measure impact me?

-How can I learn more about the measure and share my thoughts?
+How can I learn more about Measure C and share my thoughts?

 If you have questions or input that you would like to share, please contact Andy Cannon at acannon@martinez.k12.ca.us.